typeworld/typeworld/Python/Lib/typeWorld/docu.md

 (Passing on subscriptions to other users will be possible through the central Type.World server using its JSON API under the `inviteUserToSubscription` command), see below.)

-### Access restriction to users with Type.World user account
+### Layer 2: Access restriction to users with Type.World user account

 As yet another additional voluntary security measure, the publisher could decide to grant access to their API endpoint only to users with a registered Type.World user account.
 Because API calls will also carry an `anonymousTypeWorldUserID` parameter (in case the user’s app instance is linked to a Type.World user account), this user ID can be verified with the central Type.World server using its JSON API under the `verifyCredentials` command.